 In the present configuration in which the panel is composed of the perfectly equivalent modules, the thermal analysis for one module is sufficient to show the feasibility of the total system.
 The equilibrium temperature for the module is calculated from the Stefan-Boltzman's low.
 Since both sides of the module are mostly covered by the solar cells, the coefficients, 0.8 and 0.7 are used as the typical values for the solar absorptance and emittance, respectively.
-If we assume the efficiency of the solar cell array and the conversion efficiency from DC to RF are 0.35 and 0.85, respectively, the equilibrium temperature is approximately 10 °C maximum, which is well within the operating temperature of the commercial parts usually below 80 °C.
+If we assume the efficiency of the solar cell array and the conversion efficiency from DC to RF are 0.35 and 0.85, respectively, the equilibrium temperature is approximately 10 °C maximum, which is well within the operating temperature of the commercial parts usually below 80 °C. Figure 5 shows the temperature variation of the two panels in a day calculated for the module without power storage.

-Fig.7 Temperature variation of the two panels in a day.
+Fig.5 Temperature variation of the two panels in a day.